bhisaac/5eFP/5eFP-SRD-V0.1.md

 **Undead** are once-living creatures brought to a horrifying state of undeath through the practice of necromantic magic or some unholy curse.
 Undead include walking corpses, such as vampires and zombies, as well as bodiless spirits, such as ghosts and specters.

-#### Monster Features
+### Monster Features
-## Bolster X
-This creature gains **bolster X**, where *X* is a pool of points used to reduce incoming damage.
+**Bolster X.** This creature gains **bolster X**, where *X* is a pool of points used to reduce incoming damage.
 As long as this creature has a bolster pool of 1 or more, it may assign 1 or more bolster points as a free action to reduce the damage by 1 for each point spent.
 Spent points are lost.
 Whenever a creature has two or more bolster pools, it keeps the largest bolster pool and discards the rest.

-## Damage Resistances
-This creature resists any damage dealt from the listed damage types.
+**Damage Resistance.** This creature resists any damage dealt from the listed damage types.
 Whenever this creature is assigned 1 or more points of damage from a damage type listed, divide the assigned damage in half.

-### Dungeon
+## Dungeon

-### Settlement
+## Settlement

-### Story
+## Story

-### Trap
+## Trap

 ...